chainHero/heroes-service/README.md

 See instructions from the Docker-compose website: [docker.com/docker-for-windows](https://docs.docker.com/compose/install/)

 ### c.
 Go
-**Docker-compose version 1.7.x or greater is required.**
+**Go version 1.7.x or greater is required.**

+#### Linux

 You can either follow instructions from [golang.org](https://golang.org/dl/) or use these generics commands that will install Golang 1.9.2 and prepare your environment (generate your `GOPATH`) for Ubuntu:

-#### Linux

 ```
 wget https://storage.googleapis.com/golang/go1.9.2.linux-amd64.tar.gz && \